graphSLAM-thesis-cvut/LIO-SAM-CTU/README.md

 # LIO-SAM (modified for CVUT comrob lab needs)
+developed to run with CVUT [bringup package](https://github.com/graphSLAM-thesis-cvut/localization-bringup).<br/> <br/>

+Modifications: <br/>
+- Allow pcl with no `ring` field (ouster pcl).
+Calculate a ring from the position in the imput matrix;
+- Compilation under noetic.
+Change several imports and compiler in `CMakeLists.txt`;

+# ORIGINAL README
 **A real-time lidar-inertial odometry package.
 We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.
 A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch?v=A0H8CoORZJU).**

 <p align='center'>